How to Build a Fintech Product: Step-by-Step Guide

 3. Choose the technology considering the future of your fintech product

 When thinking about how to start a fintech business, you should also keep in mind the overall industry focus on innovation.
-One advantage of fintech over traditional financial institutions is its ability to quickly change, provide additional services, adapt to the customer’s needs and offer better solutions.
-Your start-up ideas must be implemented in a few months to find their market fit and be able to compete with traditional financial institutions.
+One advantage of fintech over traditional financial institutions is its ability to quickly change, provide additional services, adapt to the customer’s needs, and offer better solutions.
+Your startup ideas must be implemented in a few months to find their market fit and be able to compete with traditional financial institutions.
 Plus, fintech is full of additional services, so your system has to be flexible.

-If you are looking for technical partners for a fintech start-up, I assume you are not familiar with the technology required to actually build it.
+If you are looking for technical partners for a fintech startup, I assume you are not familiar with the technology required to actually build it.
 The point here is to trust the fintech development company when choosing the technology.
 The choice depends on multiple factors, one of them being the business goal you want to achieve with your product.
-Another one: they know the restrictions associated with using a particular technology.
-One outcome of the right choice is a minimized risks that your entire project will be shut down if a new law comes out and you need to change something in the system to comply with new regulations or customer needs.

 Security for fintech products

-For example, UniCredit recently reported a breach of three million records of their Italian customers: their names, cities, and emails.
+For example, UniCredit recently reported a breach of three million records among their Italian customers: their names, cities, and emails.
 Since 2016, UniCredit has invested €2.4 billion in upgrading its IT systems and cybersecurity.
 The bank immediately began investigating and informed its customers.

 When we talk about data breaches, the statistics are really impressive.
 According to IBM, the average cost of a data breach amounts to $3.92 million, and 66% of businesses that fall victim to a data breach aren’t confident that they can recover from it.

 All this information indicates that cybercriminals actively attack banks and other financial institutions.
-Neglect of security measures costs companies not only money – it also costs them customers.
+Neglect of security measures costs companies not only money—it also costs them customers.

 How to start a fintech bank that can deal with this?
 I’ll give you some tips in the next section.